 Last week I explained how to reorder a cell from any point for a Scramble type game we had created.
 Another issue we faced with our Scramble game was the shadow behind each cell, which looked a tad weird.
 If you are facing the same issue, here is how you can correct it quite easily.

 I am a big fan of applications using non-standard ways of interacting with their environment, and an easy way to achieve interaction is by measuring the amount of decibels coming from an iOS Devices microphone.
-You can do this do this 2 ways, the first being to use RemoteIO and filter the individual samples, or

 This weekend 3 Melbourne guys will be hosting “The Lame Game Marathon” a 24 hour gaming marathon of the 15 worst games ever made.
 Why?
 To raise money for the East Africa Famine.
 What inspired us to write a post about The Lame Game Marathon, besides seeing them woo McSteamy in the Grey’s Anatomy game, is how they have used a variety of social media outlets to promote their cause.